This tree guide on Quaking Aspen (Populus tremuloides) is meant to provide all relevant information for tree nursery start-ups out there.

 As the trees grow larger, their bark turns grayish-white, and ‘eyes’ appear on their trunks where old branches used to be.

 When you look closely, you’ll see horizontal lines on a quaking aspen’s bark.
 Those lines are called lenticels, they are what enables the gas exchange of CO2 and oxygen during bark photosynthesis

-Quaking aspen leaves are simple, cordate to broad-ovate-shaped with serrated edges and pointed tips.
+Quaking aspen leaves are simple, cordate to ovate-shaped with serrated edges and pointed tips.

-They grow from 4-8cm in length and 3-6cm in width, in alternate fashion along the branches.
+They grow from 4-8cm in length and 3-6cm in width, in alternate arrangement along the branches.